joist-framework/joist/packages/observable/README.md

 ## Computed Properties

 The `@observe()` decorator can also be used to create computed properties that automatically update when their dependencies change.
-This is done by passing a mapper function to the decorator:
+This is done by passing an options object with a `compute` function to the decorator:

 ```TS
 import { observe } from '@joist/observable';